 After price, the most important feature quickly becomes sound quality.
 Luckily, there are plenty of options here.
 Unlike Bluetooth headphones where manufacturers have to keep up with software advancements, in-ears are all about the hardware.
 And they’ve had decades to fine tune the sound to for the best experience, resulting in plenty of great sounding ‘buds that won’t cost you too much.

 Comfort is important too, but there’s a lot of variability there—not all of our observations are going to hold true for everyone there.
 Consequently, we didn’t spend a ton of time waxing poetic about this feature, because your experiences will differ from ours; you have different ears, after all!
 Additionally, there remain some third party foam tip options for you to consider—offering even better isolation and fit than the standard silicone tips.
 Good ear tips will make even the best earbuds sound even better.

 Why you should trust us

 I’ve been working for Sound Guys for almost three years, and in that time I’ve been lucky enough to listen to more headphones and speakers than I ever thought I would.
 Comparing sound is a great way to learn what your preferences are.
 There’s nothing like a good ‘ol A/B test to figure out what sounds better.
 Of course, everyone has different taste in sound so take my opinions on it with a grain of salt (as you should any reviewer), but you can at least be certain that my taste in sound is consistent.
-Similarly, Chris Thomas has years of experience in not only listening to and reviewing headphones, but also in figuring out insanely clever ways to test them and standardize his methodology.
+Similarly, Chris Thomas has years of experience in not only listening to and reviewing headphones but also in figuring out insanely clever ways to test them and standardize his methodology.
 So it’s safe to say he knows what he’s doing as well.

 Before Sound Guys I also worked at Best Buy, nerding out on everything from home theater equipment to headphones and Bluetooth speakers when they were first becoming popular.
-Even before that I spent hours upon hours in studio sessions learning the ins and outs of production programs like Reason, Logic, and Pro Tools as well as the equipment and instruments that are necessary to make the most out of them.
-If you want to dig even further back into my past you’ll find pictures a 14 year old kid who never took his headphones—yeah, I was that guy.
-But since then I’ve had plenty of experience with all things audio, and the best way I can currently put that knowledge to use is to make sure that anyone spending money on audio gear gets the best experience possible, because that’s what it’s all about.
+Even before that, I spent hours upon hours in studio sessions learning the ins and outs of production programs like Reason, Logic, and Pro Tools as well as the equipment and instruments that are necessary to make the most out of them.
+If you want to dig even further back into my past you’ll find pictures a 14-year-old kid who never took his headphones—yeah, I was that guy.
+But since then I’ve had plenty of experience with all things audio, and the best way I can currently put that knowledge to use is to make sure that anyone spending money on audio gear gets the best experience possible because that’s what it’s all about.
 Experiencing music.

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.